Partnerships: Concluding Enquiries: Consequential Amendments

 Once the figures in the partnership return are final amendments to the partners’ self assessments should be made.
 This ensures the consistent link between the figures in the partnership return as amended (including the amended amounts allocated to each partner) and the figures in the partner’s self assessment is maintained.

-You must use the relevant notice, which is available in SEES, and you should include a computation to show how the amendment to the self assessment has been arrived at, as you would when making an amendment to a self assessment under any other circumstances.
+You must issue the relevant notice, which is available in SEES, and you should include a computation to show how the amendment to the self assessment has been arrived at, as you would when making an amendment to a self assessment under any other circumstances.

 You should consider opening enquiries into the partners’ personal returns where the partnership enquiry covers the disposal of partnership assets EM7015.
 Similarly, in other circumstances where the computational effect of an amendment to the partnership statement is likely to be complex or you suspect it may lead to dispute you should consider the need to open enquiries into the partners’ personal returns.